Nikon Nikon 2197 SLR Lenses AF-S DX NIKKOR 55-300mm Review

 Performance

-What surprised me is how sharp this thing is across most of its zoom range, especially for the money.
-The VR II stabilization is legit, letting you handhold shots at 300mm that you'd normally need a tripod for.
-The autofocus is fine in good light, but it's the middle of the pack, so don't expect it to track fast action perfectly.
+What surprised me was how sharp it is across most of the zoom range, landing in the 91st percentile for optical quality.
+The VR II stabilization is also a legit lifesaver, letting you handhold shots at 300mm that would normally be a blurry mess.
+The autofocus is fine in good light, but it hunts a bit when things get dim.

 Performance Percentiles